mnsavag/piko-client-react/README.md

 # piko-client-react

-Application for creating surveys in the form of contests
+Application for creating surveys in the form of contests.

 You can access it here http://31.129.106.57:3001/